ash211/gitflow/README.md

 for Vincent Driessen's [branching model](http://nvie.com/git-model "original blog post").

-The palantir version of git-flow adds extra tags that can be leveraged by versioning tools.
+The Palantir version of git-flow adds extra tags that can be leveraged by versioning tools.

 Getting started